John C. Bersia

 Julie Johnson is the Senior Program Coordinator for the Global Perspectives Office, the Diplomacy Program, the Terrorism Studies Program and other affiliated offices.
 She is responsible for managing budgets, assisting with the supervision of support staff and facilitating public events.
 Previously, Johnson was the Office Manager for the Intelligence Community Center for Academic Excellence housed in UCF’s Political Science Department, where she coordinated all programming and administrative functions.
 Johnson graduated from the University of Central Florida with a B.A. in International and Global Studies, and a minor in Organizational and Interpersonal Communication.
-She is currently working on her Master’s in Mass Communication and a Graduate Certificate in Corporate Communication at UCF.
+She also received her Master’s in Mass Communication and a Graduate Certificate in Corporate Communication at UCF.
 She is studying Swedish and Spanish and has traveled throughout Europe.

 Senior Program Assistant

 Allison Wolfarth-Solano is the Senior Program Assistant for the Global Perspectives Office and the Center for the Study of Human Trafficking and Modern Slavery.
 She provides support in all aspects of programming, public functions, publications and research for the office, the centers and affiliated organizations.
 Previously, Wolfarth-Solano earned a scholarship from the U.S. Department of State to be a Student Ambassador for the Congress-Bundestag Youth Exchange program.
 She also volunteered for the Council on International Education Exchange, where she assisted in facilitating orientations for the incoming international exchange students.
 A graduate of UCF, she received a B.A. in International and Global Studies, with a minor in Intelligence and National Security.
 She previously served as an intern and the Lester N. Mandell Diplomacy fellow for the Global Perspectives office.